 The cost of private health insurance in Australia varies depending on a variety of factors.
 From where you live to level of cover you need.
-However, finder.com.au compared range of open private health insurance policies from each of the 35 funds in Australia listed on PrivateHealth.gov.au to find out which fund offered the cheapest policy, the most expensive, and the average cost in each state.
+However, finder.com.au compared range of open private health insurance policies from 30+ funds in Australia listed on PrivateHealth.gov.au to find out which fund offered the cheapest policy, the most expensive policy and the average cost of cover in each state.